 All MPO recipients must provide a demographic profile of the metropolitan area within their Title VI program.
-Data from the 2017 American Community Survey (ACS) Five Year Estimates was collected for six different factors: minority population, low-income population, LEP persons, people with disabilities, zero-vehicle households, and the older adult population in the NJTPA region.
+Data from the 2019 American Community Survey (ACS) Five Year Estimates were collected for eight different factors: minority population, low-income population, LEP persons, people with disabilities, zero-vehicle households, foreign born, female population and senior and youth populations in the NJTPA region.
 The representation for each factor as a percentage of the total population was used to illustrate the community composition.
 Additionally, the factors were mapped using GIS software and overlaid with the TIP projects to better understand the spatial relationship between transportation improvement projects and the specific population characteristics identified under Title VI and EJ.